justincapik/Lem-in/README.md

     usage: ./lem-in [--graphic | --nblines | --paths] < source_file
     source files can be found in test_maps
+    When the visualizer is active, press N to advance one turn

 We were given 125/100 (maximum grade) for this project.